 The view from the observation deck of the Eiffel Tower at Paris Las Vegas is spectacular, especially at night when you can look down at the Bellagio water show from some 500 feet overhead.
 The Eiffel Tower Experience costs $14.25 per person.

-Since you probably won’t be spending too much time in your hotel room, there’s really no need for extravagance when it comes to your accommodations.
-That doesn’t mean you have to forgo comfort, however!
+Since you probably won’t be spending too much time in your hotel room, there is really no need for extravagance when it comes to your accommodations.
+However, that doesn’t mean you have to forgo comfort!

 Just a short walk north along the Strip is the Monte Carlo.
 The CityCenter is right next door, which contains a casino, shopping, dining and entertainment.
 Room rates starts at $36 a night.

 Stratosphere won 22 Best of Las Vegas awards in 2016.
-With its casino and restaurants claiming fame to many other accolades and awards, there’s a good reason why the Stratosphere is a great place to stay.
-Rates start at $40.00, plus a resort fee of $24.99.
+With its casino and restaurants claiming fame to many other accolades and awards, there is a good reason why the Stratosphere is a great place to stay.
+Rates start at $40, plus a resort fee of $24.99.

 Located off the Strip, The Orleans is a cheap option if you don’t mind being a little further from the action.
 With a family-friendly atmosphere and a reputation for being clean and tidy, rooms are a steal with rates starting at $46.